 Kitchen Designs That Do Double Duty on Dishes

 There are plenty of features that can be doubled up in a kitchen.
 For example, many spaces have both a main sink and a prep sink.
 In some cases, kitchens can even have two islands to help manage food preparation and entertaining.
-Another scenario where two is better than one is when it comes to dishwashers.
+Another scenario where two are better than one is when it comes to dishwashers.

 “Doubling up on dishwashers can be extremely useful for families who regularly cook, bake or entertain,” said Normandy Designer Vince Weber.
 “Instead of taking the time to complete separate loads, you can tackle the job by filling up both dishwashers.”